Electromagnetic Modeling of Lossy Materials with a Potential-Based Boundary Element Method: Results

 \subsection{Cube}

-Next, we consider a cube of side length~$1\,$m and relative permittivity~$1$, meshed with~$3,274$ triangles.
-A plane wave at~$100\,$MHz impinges on the cube with the electric field polarized along one of the cube's faces.
-The bistatic RCS for the proposed formulation is compared with the results obtained via the eAEFIE.
-Values of conductivity between~$10^{-3}\,$S/m and~$10^{7}\,$S/m are considered, which correspond to skin depths ranging from~$1.6\,$m to~\SI{16}{\micro\metre}. \figref{fig:cube} demonstrates the excellent accuracy of the proposed formulation compared to the eAEFIE for all values of conductivity.
+Next, we consider an FR-4 cube meshed with~$3,274$ triangles, with side length~$1\,$m,~${\epsilon'=4.4\,\epsilon_0}$, and loss tangent~${\tan\delta=\sfrac{\epsilon''}{\epsilon'}=0.03}$~\cite{FR4}.
+A plane wave impinges on the cube with the electric field polarized as shown in the inset in the bottom panel of \figref{fig:cube}.
+The $E$-plane bistatic RCS for the proposed formulation is compared with the results obtained via the eAEFIE, for frequencies between~$10\,$kHz and~$1\,$GHz.
+The top panel of \figref{fig:cube} demonstrates the excellent accuracy of the proposed formulation compared to the eAEFIE.
+We also considered the case when~$\epsilon'=\epsilon_0$,~$\epsilon''=0$, and~$\sigma\in\left[10^{-3},10^7\right]\,$S/m at~$100\,$MHz, corresponding to skin depths between~\SI{1.6}{\metre} and~\SI{16}{\micro\metre}.
+Excellent agreement with the eAEFIE was achieved, as shown in the bottom panel of \figref{fig:cube}.
+The inset shows the surface current density for~${\sigma=10}\,$S/m.